Miracle: Supernatural explanations

-A miracle is a phenomenon not explained by known laws of nature.
-Criteria for classifying an event as a miracle vary.
-Often a religious text, such as the Bible or Quran, states that a miracle occurred, and believers may accept this as a fact.
+A miracle is a phenomenon claimed to be unexplained by known laws of nature.
+The criteria for classifying an event as a miracle vary.
+Often a religious text, such as the Bible or Quran, states that a miracle occurred, and believers may accept this as fact.

 Philosophical explanations

 Aristotelian and Neo-Aristotelian

 The Aristotelian view of God has God as pure actuality and considers him as the prime mover doing only what a perfect being can do, think.
-Jewish neo-Aristotelian philosophers, who are still influential today, include Maimonides, Samuel ben Judah ibn Tibbon, and Gersonides.
+Jewish neo-Aristotelian philosophers who are still influential today include Maimonides, Samuel ben Judah ibn Tibbon, and Gersonides.
 Directly or indirectly, their views are still prevalent in much of the religious Jewish community.

 Baruch Spinoza

-In his Tractatus Theologico-Politicus Spinoza claims that miracles are merely lawlike events of whose causes we are ignorant.
-We should not treat them as having no cause or of having a cause immediately available.
+In his Tractatus Theologico-Politicus, the philosopher Spinoza claims that miracles are merely lawlike events of whose causes we are ignorant.
+We should not treat them as having no cause or as having a cause immediately available.
 Rather the miracle is for combating the ignorance it entails, like a political project.

 David Hume

 According to the philosopher David Hume, a miracle is "a transgression of a law of nature by a particular volition of the Deity, or by the interposition of some invisible agent".
-The crux of his argument is this: "No testimony is sufficient to establish a miracle, unless the testimony be of such a kind, that its falsehood would be more miraculous, than the fact which it endeavours to establish."
-By Hume's definition, a miracle goes against our regular experience of how the universe works.
+From this premise, the crux of his argument is this: "No testimony is sufficient to establish a miracle, unless the testimony be of such a kind, that its falsehood would be more miraculous, than the fact which it endeavours to establish."
+By Hume's definition, a miracle directly contradicts our regular experience of how the universe works.
 As miracles are single events, the evidence for them is always limited and we experience them rarely.
 On the basis of experience and evidence, the probability that miracle occurred is always less than the probability that it did not occur.
 As it is rational to believe what is more probable, we are not supposed to have a good reason to believe that a miracle occurred.